lightninglabs/lightning-dev-site/_pages/overview.md

 ### Introduction

 The LND Overview and Developer Guide aims to provide *just* enough information about LND to enable readers to build applications.
-It start with a conceptual review of the Lightning Network, before jumping into the important aspects of working with specifically LND.
+It starts with a conceptual review of the Lightning Network, before jumping into the important aspects of working with specifically LND.
 If you are already comfortable with how the Lightning Network works, feel free to skip down to the [Components](#components)